TightCap: 3D Human Shape Capture with Clothing Tightness Field

 \subsection{Clothing Adapted Human Template Model}

-The most successful parametric human models, i.e., the SMPL~\cite{loper2015smpl} and SMPL-X\cite{SMPLX2019}, focus on modeling the naked human body with various poses and shapes, which suffer from limited generation ability to handle clothing variations as demonstrated in Fig.~\ref{fig:smpl_fitting}.
-To this end, we extend the statistical human model SMPL\cite{loper2015smpl} by subdividing its geometry features around the garment boundary (e.g., neck, wrist, waist, ankle and so on.) for the generalization to various clothing categories.
-We also simplify the template mesh around the ears, nose, and fingers for efficiency and rig the modified model with the skeleton defined by OpenPose \cite{cao2017realtime, simon2017hand}, i.e., 23 joints for the main body part and 21 joints for each hand, as shown in Fig.\ref{fig:CA-SMPL} (a).
+\chen{The most successful parametric human models, i.e., the SMPL~\citep{loper2015smpl} and SMPL-X\citep{SMPLX2019}, focus on modeling the naked human body with various poses and shapes, while the displacement-based vertices movement produces the generalization to represent various clothes.
+To suit most clothed human meshes on shoes and with closed or even hidden hands in our dataset, we modify the human model SMPL~\citep{loper2015smpl}.
+We simplify face/hands/feet and subdividing its geometry features around the garment boundary (e.g., neck, wrist, waist, ankle.) to generalize these various clothing categories.} We also simplify the template mesh around the ears, nose, and fingers for efficiency and rig the modified model with the skeleton defined by OpenPose~\citep{cao2017realtime, simon2017hand}, i.e., 23 joints for the main body part and 21 joints for each hand, as shown in Fig.\ref{fig:CA-SMPL} (a).
 The utilized clothing-adapted SMPL (CA-SMPL) model, denoted as $\mathcal{M}_T$, contains $N_{\mathbf{M}} = 14985$ vertices, $N_{\mathbf{F}} = 29966$ facets and $N_{\mathbf{J}} = 65$ joints, which is summarized as follows:

-where $\mathbf{M}$, $\mathbf{F}$ and $\mathbf{J}$ denote the parameter sets of vertices, facets and joints, respectively.
-Here, the utilized skeleton parameters in the adopted human template are as follows:
+where $\mathbf{M}$, $\mathbf{F}$ and $\mathbf{J}$ denote the parameter sets of vertices, facets and joints, respectively. \chen{Different from the original SMPL model using both pose and shape parameters $\vec{\beta}$ and $\vec{\theta}$, we utilize the scale of bone $\mathbf{S}$ to produce personalized lengths of bone without the shape parameters, which is similar to the scaling factors $\phi_{j}$ in \cite{Joo2018total}.
+We only use the pose parameters to drive the template, thus do not need the joint regressor $J(\vec{\beta} ; \mathcal{J}, \overline{\mathbf{T}}, \mathcal{S})$ in SMPL.} Hence, the utilized pose parameters in the adopted human template are as follows:

 including the joint angles $\mathbf{\Theta}$ with axis-angle representation, the scaling factors $\mathbf{S}$ of each joint along the bone direction, and the global translation $\mathbf{m}$.
 Furthermore, let $M(\hat{\mathbf{J}})$ denote the skeletal motion of the human template after applied the joint parameters $\hat{\mathbf{J}}$, and $\hat{\mathbf{M}}$ represents the warped vertices of the template.